Rooftop Statues

 Mary Queen of Scots

-Through the ages footsteps have trod along Fleet Street, too busy to look up at the Queen who lost her head on the orders of her cousin, Elizabeth I in 1587.
+Through the ages, footsteps have trod along Fleet Street, too busy to look up at the Queen who lost her head on the orders of her cousin, Elizabeth I in 1587.
 She spent her entire life as the Scottish Queen, for only six days after she was born her father James V died, and from then on she became Mary Queen of Scotland.

 It was not until the Rhodesian High Commission bought the building some 30 years later that the castration began.
-Said to have been done for health and safety because the dangly bits were in danger of falling off in bad winds because they were decaying somewhat.
+Said to have been done for health and safety reasons because the dangly bits were in danger of falling off in bad winds because they were decaying somewhat.
 Shrouded in mystery the statues survive in their present form.

 cornhill devils